5 Best Loom for Weaving Scarves in 2024

 Backstrap Looms

 Backstrap looms are the simplest and oldest looms used to make fabrics.
 Fabric is made by interlacing strings from back to front.
-In this method, we apply tension by hanging the loom from a fixed bar, tree, or hook and applying a force on the other end of the fabric.
+In this method, you apply tension by hanging the loom from a fixed bar, tree, or hook and applying a force on the other end of the fabric.

 Tapestry Looms